Sports Marketing Victory is Found in Sonic Branding Strategies

 Lifelong Fans Are Created Through Branded Sound Experiences

-Sports and music have been linked for decades.
-Music brings high crescendos to our team scoring a point, winning the game, and all of the cheers, claps, and stomps in between.
+Decades of music have surrounded our sporting experiences.
+Music brings high crescendos to points scored, winning the game, and all of the cheers, claps, and stomps in between.
 It invigorates the experience and makes a strong and lasting impression.
 It gently nudges the fans to tune back in for the next game, next season, and for decades to come.
 Music compels us to not only come back but to bring sons, daughters, grandchildren, and friends along for the ride.

 Music makes the sportgoing experience relevant, ongoing, and iconic.

 This is the power of branded sound that sports marketers need to be paying attention to.
 Roland-Garros now has a sound playbook full of content.
 This content can be used on-site and online, in and off-season, and anywhere in between (i.e. new media, digital billboards, pop-up events, etc.).
-The opportunities are endless when it comes to immersive experiences, and sound is one more piece of that creative multisensory puzzle.
+When it comes to immersive experiences, the opportunities are endless.
+Sound is one more piece of that creative multisensory puzzle.

 Photo: Mario Klassen via Unsplash